- Home |

 Jeanette Winterson:

 I think at the moment there's a lot of superstition around.
 I mean, look at the American right and the evangelicals and their belief in the second coming.
 I know about that.
 I was raised in a cult.
 But on the one hand there is this sense that there is an overarching deity who's directing all of this and that often has a kind of malevolence to it.
-The deity they love is not one that we would want to hang around, but separate to organised religion in its various forms, I think many people do wonder what happens because death seems so absurd.
+The deity they love is not one that we would want to hang around, but separate to organised religion in its various forms, I think many people do wonder what happens, because death seems so absurd.
 Is it really the end?
 Because we look at ourselves and we think we're made of meat, this cannot be true.
 It just seems absurd.
 And also as you get older, which is something I know, your mind can become clearer, sharper.
 You have if not wisdom, a little less foolishness and you think, is this all just going to go when my body fails?
 Which it will.
 And if religion is the first disruptive startup and what it's disrupting is death, it's because of that absurdity.
-And even people who are resolutely secular when faced with the death of a loved one or approaching their own death, really waver and hope beyond hope that there is something more than this.
+And even people who are resolutely secular, when faced with the death of a loved one or approaching their own death, really waver and hope beyond hope that there is something more than this.

 Rihanna Dhillon:

-So when is clear listening to you talk that ghost stories is not a new thing for you, this is something that you have been dancing around for a very, very long time.
+It's clear listening to you talk that ghost stories is not a new thing for you, this is something that you have been dancing around for a very, very long time.
 But I was wondering in terms of your research for this particular book, was there anything new that came at you from your research or anything that surprised you or anything that you particularly loved delving into this time around?

 Jeanette Winterson: